Reviewed by: Roger Wohlner, Investing Editor

 |Vanguard||$0 to $20 per trade, depending on investment. $20 per year account fee.||No||Yes|

 If you want to set up a solo 401k but prefer not to use a major discount brokerage firm, you can go through a company offering a self-directed plan.
-These companies essentially allow you to serve as the custodian of the 401k plan as well as the recipient.
+These companies essentially allow you to serve as the custodian and recipient of the 401k plan.

-Rocket Dollar allows you to have a self-directed solo 401k plan with the ability to invest in almost anything permitted by the IRS.
-The company was founded in 2018 and charges a $360 upfront account setup fee and then $15 per month.
+Rocket Dollar lets you have a self-directed solo 401k plan with the ability to invest in almost anything permitted by the IRS.
+Expect to pay a $360 upfront account setup fee and then $15 per month after that.

 Rocket Dollar offers access to a wide range of asset classes through a variety of partnerships with investment groups.
 They include: